 In 1949, sterling was degraded and Canada took after, coming back to a peg of C$1.10 = US$1.00.
 In any case, Canada enabled its dollar to skim in 1950, whereupon the money rose to a slight premium over the U.S. dollar for the following decade.
 In any case, the Canadian dollar fell forcefully after 1960 preceding it was again pegged in 1962 at C$1.00 = US$0.925.
 This was once in a while derisively alluded to as the “Diefenbuck” or the “Diefendollar”, after the then Leader, John Diefenbaker.
 This peg endured until 1970, after which the money’s esteem has glided.

-Canadian Dollar to Dollars US
+Canadian Dollar To Dollars US

-The conversion of Canadian dollar to US dollar can be better explained with the help of a chart below
+The conversion of the Canadian dollar to US dollar can be better explained with the help of a chart below

 February 8, 2018